VoyagerInnovations/RDSMigration/README.md

 1. An EC2 instance.
 This instance must be able to connect to both the source and target RDS

     a.
 IAM Role.
-The EC2 instance must have an IAM role with the following policies and permissions:
+Create an IAM role for the EC2 instance with the following inline policies and permissions.

+    Role Name: EC2RoleDBReplication

+    Role Inline Policy Name:
+    ```
+     AccessToKMS
+     AccessToRDS
+     AccessToIAM
+     ```

     1. AccessToKMS
     ```
     {